JorjaFox/website/_posts-old-blog/2016-07-07-femalefirst-happy-birthday.md

 Every year she is nominated for the World's Sexiest Vegetarian.

-<em>'I can see myself in a snail or a whale.
+_'I can see myself in a snail or a whale.
 It's easy, actually.
 My empathy and compassion for the human condition came first, and then it expanded.'
-(IMDB)</em>
+(IMDB)_

 ...</blockquote>
 Credit: <a href="http://www.femalefirst.co.uk/vegan/jorja-fox-vegan-peta-958255.html">FemaleFirst</a>